-Here in Winnipeg we’re all about sustainable travel—particularly when it comes to hosting huge events.
-Given our central location at the centre of the continent, you are also looking at short flight times too, which is also a bonus.
+Here in Winnipeg we’re all about sustainable travel — particularly when it comes to hosting huge events.
+Given our central location at the centre of the continent, you are looking at short flight times too, which is also a bonus.

-We have so many attractions that put the focus on sustainability… while always offering so much fun!
-Plus, our state-of-the-art convention centre ensures all your on-site needs are ecologically sound.
+Plus, we have so many attractions that put the focus on sustainability… while always offering so much fun!
+And let's not forget our state-of-the-art convention centre ensures all your onsite needs are ecologically sound.

 RBC Convention Centre Winnipeg

 Not only is the RBC Convention Centre Winnipeg Canada’s fourth-largest convention centre, it’s also one of the greenest!

 After receiving more than $180 million in upgrades and expansions, our convention centre received its LEED® Silver Certification.
 The certification looks at a number of elements, from water usage, to energy efficiency, materials used, design innovation and air quality.
 Within its 260,000 square feet rentable space–including a 131,000-square-foot pillar-less exhibition hall with floor-to-ceiling looking out onto downtown Winnipeg—you’ll find countless sustainable initiatives.
 But what you won’t find are plastic water bottles!

 The RBC Convention Centre Winnipeg hits such sustainable standards because of a hybrid heating system that tracks and manages demand in real time, increasing efficiencies while decreasing emissions; composting and recycling; digital signage to deter printed materials; energy efficient lighting and plenty of water stations.